lodenrogue/hith/README.md

 ### Lists

 A list is written as parenthesized, space-separated items.
-Prefixing an expression with `'` is shorthand for wrapping it in `quote` — it returns the expression as literal data instead of evaluating it as a function call:
+Prefixing an expression with `'` is shorthand for wrapping it in `quote`.
+It returns the expression as literal data instead of evaluating it as a function call:

 ```lisp
 >>> (defvar nums (list 1 2 3))